Possible causes of reflux in babies:

 - You may also find they often only sleep for short periods which can then develop into a cat napping habit when older.

 - You may also find your baby hiccoughs and constantly swallows even when they are not feeding.
+Also look out for gagging, choking or wheezing during or after a feed.

 - They are usually reluctant to smile and often have a worried look on their face.
 They are clearly miserable and often you are too.